mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 #### Desktop \(Business computer\)

-Desktops can be requested alongside a laptop for all **engineering** roles.
-Please review the desktop procurement guidelines [here](https://docs.google.com/document/d/1lFeJ93V43ey18abCqTZtMAOC0asaeA4cS9IWTT28Q3Y).
+Desktops may be requested alongside a laptop for **engineering** roles.
+To request a desktop, email a request to your manager with the subject `Desktop for Approval`.
+Include IT for approval tracking by cc'ing daniel.sischy@mattermost.com.
+If your manager approves, a request should be sent to Chris Overton, VP of Engineering, for budget review and need.
+If you receive both approvals, you may formally request a desktop through the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).
+Estimated delivery time will be communicated by IT once the order has been placed but expect on average 1-4 week delivery window.

-Three desktop options are provided.
-The specifications below are the base specifications we believe are required for you to be successful at Mattermost, but are not a hard ceiling.
-If you require upgraded specifications, please outline them within the [order form](https://forms.gle/v4xZaKg7dF5Rbum46).
+We offer three desktop options.
+The specifications below are those believe needed for you to do your best work at Mattermost, but are not a hard ceiling.
+If you need upgraded specifications, outline them within the [Desktop Request Form](https://docs.google.com/forms/d/e/1FAIpQLSe2_21Jllo8kztsnhhF_Xre9iOiPoeELUWwYziCDB25y68Wpw/viewform).

 * **Mac:**
   * 27-inch iMac